 Danti is a medicinal herb.
 It is a leafy undershrub, found in outer range of Himalayas from Kashmir to Assam and in moist deciduous forests all over the India.
-For medicinal purpose mainly the Dantimool or dried root of plant are used.
+For the medicinal purpose mainly the Dantimool or dried root of the plant are used.
 The roots are purgative, pungent, heating, and antiparasitic.
-They are used in treatment of anasarca (extreme generalized edema), jaundice, constipation, piles, calculus, scabies, skin disorders, suppurative ulcers and diseases caused by the vitiation of Kapha and Pitta.
+They are used in the treatment of anasarca (extreme generalized edema), jaundice, constipation, piles, calculus, scabies, skin disorders, suppurative ulcers and diseases caused by the vitiation of Kapha and Pitta.
 The roots and seeds have purgative action.
 The paste of roots is applied externally on painful swellings and piles.
 The leaves and seeds are also used for medicinal purpose.

 The botanical name of Danti is Baliospermum montanum Muell.
 Arg.
 It belongs to plant family Euphorbiaceae.

 Part(s) used for medicinal purpose: Roots, leaves, and seeds.

 Plant type: under-shrub 0.9-1.8m in height.

 Distribution: throughout tropical and subtropical areas receiving rainfall above 1000 mm, in Himalayan foothills, Kashmir to Khasi hills, and particularly in Vindhyas southward.
 It is very common in North and East Bengal, Chota Nagpur, and peninsular India.